The MedRoom - Tampa Bay Beta

 Our Purpose

-The MedRoom helps unused clinical space become patient access.
+The MedRoom helps underused clinical space become more useful to healthcare professionals and local communities.

 We are starting in Tampa Bay because the best version of this idea should be shaped with the people who understand healthcare space firsthand: physicians, practice owners, healthcare operators, Room Curators, Room Seekers, and local contributors.